talkingdeer12/MockSim/README.md

    ```bash
    python main.py
    ```
    The script builds a simple mesh, registers hardware modules and executes a fake decoder block.
 During the forward pass the hooks inject GEMM events which the simulator processes.
-After completion both a static `timeline.png` and an interactive `timeline.html` are generated.
-These timelines visualize which module processed which events each cycle and allow hovering over a cycle to inspect all overlapping activity.
+After completion an interactive `timeline.html` is generated using Plotly.
+This timeline visualizes which module processed which events each cycle and allows hovering over a cycle to inspect all overlapping activity.

 ## Testing